daniel-beet/acme.sh.wiki-clone/notify.md

 > SMTP support is pending merge of PR [#3330](https://github.com/acmesh-official/acme.sh/pull/3330).
 To try it out before that, grab the updated [acme.sh/notify/smtp.sh](https://github.com/medmunds/acme.sh/blob/feature/notify-smtp/notify/smtp.sh) from the pull request.

-SMTP notifications in acme.sh require Python (2.7 or 3) on the machine where you run acme.sh.
-(If you don't have Python available, you may be able to use [mail notifications](#3-set-notification-for-mail) instead.)
+SMTP notifications in acme.sh require either `curl` or Python (2.7 or 3) on the machine where you run acme.sh.
+(If you don't have curl or Python available, you may be able to use [mail notifications](#3-set-notification-for-mail) instead.)

 First, get the SMTP connection information for your server or service.
 You'll need to know:
-* the SMTP hostname (e.g., smtp.example.com) and port (e.g., 587)
+* the SMTP hostname (e.g., smtp.example.com) and port if non-standard (e.g., 587)
 * type of secure connection required: "tls" (called _STARTTLS_ or _explicit TLS_), "ssl" (called _TLS wrapper_ or _implicit TLS_), or "none"
 * whether authentication (login) is required, and if so the username and password to use